 How will you use the new space?
 Storage, kitting, in-plant offices, multi-use?
 How will the mezzanine space integrate within your operations and process?
 Where will the mezzanine be located inside your facility?
 What is your ceiling height?
 How will the mezzanine adapt to your future growth plans?
 These answers will help determine the best mezzanine decking and framing options for your application.

 2. Understand your floor

 The floor in your facility is an important extension of a safe mezzanine platform.
 Wildeck needs to know if the slab will support the mezzanine platform and load.
 The concrete slab determines several key factors when designing a mezzanine and if the installation process will include additional measures to prepare the slab for a mezzanine.

 A slab analysis will measure the concrete strength, which is measured in PSI – pounds per square inch.
 The slab analysis will indicate the design features that need to be incorporated into the platform.
 Special footings may have to be added based on the allowable vertical loading that can be put on the soil before it fails, measured in PSF – pounds per square foot.

 3. Meet codes and safety requirements

 Mezzanine platforms are customized to meet stringent industry standards for local, state and national building codes.
-Mezzanine platforms are designed to meet specified codes and OSHA safety requirements.
+They are designed to meet specified codes and OSHA safety requirements.
 A safe working platform is presented as a complete system and includes the appropriate number of stairs, landings, access gates, guards, and railing to meet applicable building codes.

 The existing HVAC (heating, ventilating, and air-conditioning) systems may not require expansion since they were designed for the existing facility space.
 Determining the required height allows for the maximum amount of working area above and below the mezzanine.

-4. Structural System
+4. Structural system